peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/rosa/2-deploy.md

 1. Once the state has changed to “Ready” your cluster is now installed.

 ## Obtain the Console URL
-Pleas wait around 30-40 minutes for the cluster to provision AWS resources and install the OpenShift cluster.
+Please wait around 30-40 minutes for the cluster to provision AWS resources and install the OpenShift cluster.
 Have a tea or coffee, come back later.
 Once it is done, get the console URL by running:

     rosa describe cluster -c <cluster-name> | grep Console